AllwaysHyPe/graph-automation-infra/README.md

 - Provider auto-registration is disabled (see ```main.tf```)
 - Required providers must be manually registered via the helper script
 - Secrets are passed via GitHub Actions without committing ```.tfvars``` files
+- The `GraphUserPhotoSync-Automation.ps1` script requires PowerShell 7.2
-- The runbook is deployed using PowerShell 7.2 (`runbook_type = "PowerShell7"`)
+- The runbook uses PowerShell 7.2 (set via `runbook_type = "PowerShell72"`)
-- The `Az.Accounts` module is deployed to the Automation Account using a `.zip` from a public URI
-- Terraform validates the module with a local hash but does not upload it directly
+- PowerShell 5.1 is not supported — the script depends on PS7.2 features
+- The runtime is managed through a module variable and defaults to 7.2
+- You should not override this unless intentionally testing other environments